mlynnhuang/Coursera-Getting-Cleaning-Data/CodeBook.md

 [559] "angle(X,gravityMean)"                 "angle(Y,gravityMean)"
 [561] "angle(Z,gravityMean)

-(Note, I think there is a typo in [555], gravity-->gravityMean)
-                                                                                                        2.Additional columns are added to the train set and test set, in
+(Note, I think there is a typo in [555], gravity-->gravityMean)                                                                                                                                                                                                                                                                        2.
+Additional columns are added to the train set and test set, in
 	"sxytraindata"  and "sxytestdata"

 Three column names are added infront of 561 columns of "xtraindat" and "xtestdat"

-*"activityid"* - activity id (from the activity_labels.txt)
+"activityid" - activity id (from the activity_labels.txt)

-*"activityname"* - activity name (from the description of the activitylabels.txt, e.g. WALKING)

-*"volunteerid"* - subject identifier (from the subject_train.txt and subject_test.txt), the person who performs the experiments
+ "activityname" - activity name (from the description of the activity_labels.txt, e.g. WALKING) "volunteerid" - subject identifier (from the subject_train.txt and subject_test.txt), the person who performs the experiments

-</markdown></p>